timbeaudet/knowledge_base/faq/today.md

-# Objectives for Today 2022-04-03
+# Objectives for Today 2022-04-04

+## Personal Life

+- Transfer money for April expenses & pay rent.

 ## Tyre Bytes

+- Update the Key Performance Indicators of the adventure.
-- Finish the accounting stuff for March 2022 (Update the books)
+- Update the weekly topic for Discord and Reddit.
+- Update the weekly plan of attack.
-- Business Review for March 2022
+- Collect the racing games on Steam for March 2022.

+## Rally of Rockets

+- Something something results screen and unlocking options?

 ## Ludum Dare 50

 - Theme: Delay the Inevitable
-- Ride a soapbox car down hill and delay crashing / stopping as long as possible.
-- Add brakes and new track parts.
+- Make the builds and submit!

 ## Still to Do (later) for Winter Eggspansion for Eggcelerate!